 Social historians will be investigating and interpreting the pandemic and the phenomenon of self-isolation for years to come.
 Lock-down has altered our behaviour in so many ways.
 It has lead to a phenomenon dubbed ‘iso-baking’ (and a scarcity of flour), but also to a huge increase in take-away meals and snacks.

 When our Blue Mountains eateries could no longer provide in-house dining, many turned to producing a take-away menu.
 It was pro-active and inventive, and no doubt has been saving struggling businesses from collapse.
 They were already in deep trouble due to the bushfires and a dramatic reduction in tourist numbers.
-However, I couldn’t help noticing that the photos used to promote the service were invariably of over-sized hamburgers, sometimes called ‘dirty burgers’, accompanied by chips.
+However, I couldn’t help noticing that the photos used to promote the service were invariably of food such as over-sized hamburgers, sometimes called ‘dirty burgers’, accompanied by chips.
 So tempting to bored, anxious people in lock-down.
 Yes, we have freedom of choice, but these are extraordinary times when we are all so vulnerable to advertising.

 Not surprisingly there was some blow-back when I mentioned this on our community FB group.
 Some considered I had no right to ‘interfere’ in what people choose to eat, but of course that was not my object.
 I was simply commenting on the promotion of high fat food when in most cases there were healthier items on those take-away menus.

-KIWIS RUSH FOR FAST FOOD POST LOCK-DOWN
+KIWIS RUSH FOR JUNK FOOD POST LOCK-DOWN

 Across the Tasman, lock-down rules were even stricter, with no fast food available for several weeks.
 It was amazing, and also upsetting, to see what happened the moment restrictions were relaxed on May 1.
 Social distancing was suddenly ignored as customers crowded about waiting for their orders of Maccas and KFC.
 Staff began to worry about their own safely.